zero0bytes/appmanager/README.md

 # appmanager
-Light weight daemon for checking if given application is running, if not then execute it, its created for raspberry pi to monitoring applications live:) there is initial version i made some testing under raspbian stretch.
+Light weight daemon for checking if given application is running if not then execute it, its created for raspberry pi to monitoring applications live:) there is initial version i made some testing under raspbian stretch.

 example output from terminal:  ./appmanager
 Welcome to appmanager v 1.0
 Setup...
 Initialize timer...